Concordium/concordium-misc-tools/kpi-tracker/README.md

 The service can be configured with a number of runtime arguments:

 - `--node` (environment variable `KPI_TRACKER_NODES`), which takes a list of node GRPC2 endpoints consisting of both host and port.
 Default value is `http://localhost:20001`.
+If the URL starts with `https` schema then the tool will establish TLS connection to the node, using the system trust roots.
 - `--db-connection` (environment variable `KPI_TRACKER_DB_CONNECTION`), which takes a database connection string.
 Default value is `host=localhost dbname=kpi-tracker user=postgres password=password port=5432`.
 - `--log-level` (environment variable `KPI_TRACKER_LOG_LEVEL`), which takes a logging level.
 Possible values are `off`, `trace`, `debug`, `info`, `warn`, `error`.
 Default value is `debug`.
 - `--num-parallel` (environment variable `KPI_TRACKER_NUM_PARALLEL`), which takes an integer specifying the number of parallel queries to be made to a node.
 Default value is `1`.